-Fable of Content 4

-About the Author 1
+About the Author, by Alain Paul Martin 1

-About the Essays 2
+About the Essays, by Alain Paul Martin2

-First Essay: Charting the Life of Your Choice 4
+1st Essay: Charting and Living the Life of Your Choice 3

-Second Essay: Moving Forward in Your Organization

-Community
+2nd Essay: Resilient Self-Leadership for Innovators, Change Agents, Team Leaders, Executive Assistants & Aspiring Counterparts 14

-RULE I: Stay alive.
-16
+RULE I: Stay alive14

-RULE II: Start where the system is 17
+RULE II: Start where the system is15

-RULE III: Never work uphill.
-19
+RULE III: Never work uphill17

-Corollary I: Don't build hills as you go 19
+Corollary I: Don't build hills as you go17

-Corollary 2: Work in the most promising arena 20
+Corollary 2: Work in the most promising arena17

-Corollary 3: Build resources.
-20
+Corollary 3: Build resources

-Corollary 4: Don't over-organize 20
+Corollary 4: Don't over-organize18

-Corollary 5: Don't argue if you can't win 21
+Corollary 5: Don't argue if you can't win

-Corollary 6: Play God a little 21
+Corollary 6: Play God a little

-RULE IV: Innovation requires a good idea, initiative and a
+RULE IV: Innovation requires a good idea, initiative and a few friends

-few friends.
-21

-RULE V: Load experiments for success 23
+RULE V: Load experiments for success

-RULE VI: Light many fires.
-24
+RULE VI: Light many fires

-RULE VII: Keep an optimistic bias.
-25
+RULE VII: Keep an optimistic bias

-RULE VIII: Capture the moment
+RULE VIII: Capture the moment24

-Herbert Allen Shepard's Publications 27
+Herbert Allen Shepard's Publications

-References 29
+References

-About the Author
+About the Author Prof. Herbert Allen Shepard

-Herb Shepard of was a pioneering thinker in the Organization-Development (OD) movement, an engaging teacher and mentor depth, scope and humility with a gift for recognizing and nurturing the potential of others.
-His unselfishness, utter sincerity and unwavering commitment touched lives, forged lasting friendships and helped shape the careers of a generation of leaders and social scientists.
+Herb Shepard was a pioneering thinker in the Organization-Development (OD) movement, an engaging teacher and a mentor with depth, scope and humility.
+His altruism, sincerity and unwavering commitment to nurture the potential of others touched lives, forged lasting friendships and helped shape the careers of a generation of leaders and social scientists.
 He was M.I.T. faculty member; then founded and directed the first OD doctoral program at Case Western; developed a residency in administrative psychiatry at Yale School of Medicine; was the President of The Gestalt Institute of Cleveland.
-For eight years, he was a faculty member and President Emeritus of The Professional Development Institute PDI Inc., which I lead today.
+For eight years, he was a faculty member and President Emeritus of The Professional Development Institute PDI Inc. (PDI), which I lead today.

 Herb conducted the first large-scale OD experiments, including pioneering work in the application of behavioral science to organizations and teams.
 He has published widely in this field and was chairman of the Douglas Memorial Award Committee of the Journal of Applied Behavioral Science.
-His research and pragmatic work contributed to our understanding of human behavior, selfleadership and social systems from dyads (doctor-patient, leader-executive assistant, consultant-client) organizations (synergy, alternative dispute resolution, structure, building consensus and caring about the powerless).
-It opened the way for further developments in the psychology of teams and self-actualization, leadership and interpersonal compatibility; cognitive-behavior therapy, social-cognitive theory (educational psychology); choice theory; principled negotiation and positive psychology.
+His research and pragmatic work contributed to our understanding of human behavior, self-leadership and social systems from dyads (doctor-patient, leader-executive assistant, consultant-client) to organizations (team synergy, alternative dispute resolution, structure, building consensus and caring about the powerless).
+It opened the way for further developments in the psychology of teams and self-actualization, leadership and interpersonal compatibility; cognitive-behavioral therapy (CBT), socialcognitive theory (educational psychology); choice theory; principled negotiation and positive psychology.

-With Ms. Tony Shepard's permission, I edited both essays for gender neutrality and choose titles that reflect the purpose of the author who was my mentor for ten years.
+With Ms. Ruth Isobel (Toni) Shepard's permission, I edited both essays for gender neutrality and choose titles that reflect the purpose of the author, who introduced me to CBT and Gestalt therapy; and was my mentor for over ten years.